 While its cleaning performance was acceptable in our testing, the O-Cedar Microfiber didn't particularly impress us in any other way.
 It doesn't glide particularly smoothly, feels cheaply built, and the fact that it can't stand up on its own was more annoying than we would have thought.
 In fact, its cord holder broke on us because it wasn't perfectly balanced on the table we leaned it against, and it fell to the floor.
-Though the low, $70 price tag is quite appealing, spending an extra $20 on the Bissell PowerFresh Deluxe provides such a big step up in performance that we just can't bring ourselves to recommend this mop to anyone.
-Honestly, we would either spend $90 on the Bissell or just save some money and use a standard mop.
+Though the low price tag is quite appealing, spending just a little extra on the Bissell PowerFresh Deluxe provides such a big step up in performance that we just can't bring ourselves to recommend this mop to anyone.
+Honestly, we would either spend a bit more on the Bissell or just save some money and use a standard mop.

 O-Cedar Microfiber Review

 Cons: Prone to falling over, not as robustly constructed as other models

 Decent cleaning abilities were not enough to save the O-Cedar Microfiber from mediocrity in our testing.
 It ended up trailing far behind the top scores in our testing, and isn't really cheap enough to justify it as a bargain pick.

 We would call the O-Cedar's cleaning performance acceptable, but not great.
 Accordingly it earned a slightly above average score of 6 out of 10 in this metric.